A 5 minute walk from Camp de Reves…

 When you walk down the hill from Camp de Reves you will soon arrive at L’Eree beach which is a ‘blue flag’ swimming beach and has a traditional ice cream van, car park and public toilets nearby.

-Just behind the beach there is the excellent Taste of India restaurant and take away, a Fish and Chip Shop and the L’Eree Bay Hotel which has a lounge and public bar and serves bar meals.
+Just behind the beach there is the excellent Taste of India restaurant and take away.
 Just a few minutes along is the secluded Rocque Poisson beach which has slipway access, a pier and hidden low tide rock pools deep enough to swim in.